 Good ideas should be rewarded.
-But what can companies do to ensure that these good ideas don't gather dust on a shelf but are actually implemented?
-The answer is: Create an idea management that is digital, transparent and user-friendly.
+But what can companies do to ensure that these good ideas don't gather dust on a shelf but are implemented?
+The answer is: Create idea management that is digital, transparent, and user-friendly.

 Most organizations have already implemented a process that collects and evaluates suggestions and improvement ideas from employees and awards prizes to chosen submissions.
 When exchanging the classical company suggestion scheme for a digital and smart idea management system, the first step will be to achieve greater user-friendliness and simplified submission.
 Although this might sound quite simple, the effects of these two aspects are enormous.

-In our experience, high usability of idea platforms has a positive influence on the quality and quantity of submissions as well as the motivation of employees to participate in the idea process.
+In our experience, the high usability of idea platforms positively influences the quality and quantity of submissions and the motivation of employees to participate in the idea process.
 However, an easy-to-use platform is not only advantageous for employees who want to submit proposals.
 The reviewer also experiences a simplified evaluation of proposals.
-Ideas can be assigned thematically to the appropriate reviewers, so evaluation and decision making can be made more quickly.
-The increased speed in the ideas process as well as the possibility for the submitter to understand, where an idea is in the process, has positive effects on the motivation to participate and the perception of idea management within the company.
+Ideas can be assigned thematically to the appropriate reviewers, so evaluation and decision-making can be made more quickly.
+The increased speed in the ideas process and the possibility for the submitter to understand where an idea is in the process have positive effects on the motivation to participate and the perception of idea management within the company.

 Apart from idea campaigns on specific topics, the platform generally offers the opportunity for interaction and open discussion of individual ideas.
 All employees can contribute to the submitted suggestions and further develop them.
 The entire organization is involved in idea management.
 In addition, the assigned likes for an idea can serve as a first pre-selection for the reviewers.

 Munich Airport: Collaboration with the Digital Idea Management